ethyca/fides/docs/fidesops/docs/guides/masking_strategies.md

 ### Integrate the masking strategy factory

-In order to leverage an implemented masking strategy, the `MaskingStrategy` subclass must be registered with the `MaskingStrategyFactory`.
-To register a new `MaskingStrategy`, use the `register` decorator on the `MaskingStrategy` subclass definition, as shown in the above example.
+In order to leverage an implemented masking strategy, the `MaskingStrategy` subclass must be imported into the application runtime.
+Also, the `MaskingStrategy` class must define two class variables: `name`, which is the unique, registered name that [callers](#using-fidesops-as-a-masking-service) will use in their `"masking_strategy"."strategy"` field to invoke the strategy; and `configuration_model`, which references the configuration class used to parameterize the strategy.

-The value passed as the argument to the decorator must be the registered name of the `MaskingStrategy` subclass.
-This is the same value defined by [callers](#using-fidesops-as-a-masking-service) in the `"masking_strategy"."strategy"` field.